GULibrarySandbox/intro-text-mining-analysis-old/content/5-prepare text data.md

 # Prepare and format

-Preparing and processing your data makes it consistent and machine readable for analysis.
-This process differs depending on what types and formats of files you are analysing.
+Preparing and formating your data makes it consistent and machine readable for analysis.
+This process differs depending on the types and formats of files you are analysing.

-## Preparation steps - cleaning and formatting your data
+## Preparation steps - cleaning and formatting text data
-How you clean your data depends on what type of data you have.
-There are two main types of dataset used; sturctured, which takes the form of tabular data like in spreadsheet or a ledger and unstructured, which is free form text, such as diary entries, newpaper articles, letters and so on.

-For Structured data, broadly speaking, for resources to be clean, this means consistent data in each column, eg; consistent spelling and abreviations and as far as possible no blank spaces in the data sheets.
-For unstrucutred data this means the text is compuationally analysable, the tools will be able to read text but not images of text, pages are free of white space, pages of text must be free of images and the text needs to be clear and unobscured.
+There can be a number of steps to clean then format text data depending on the type.
+Interview data be in audio or video format.
+Correspondence may be handwritten on paper or in a digital format.
+Let's explore the different formats and preparation steps below.

 {% include figure.html img="Textformats1.jpg" alt="Text as data formats, Speech to text, Handwritten text, Printed text, Digital text" caption="Different text as data formats that need processing" width="100%" %}

-## Text as data - what does it include?
+## Text as data - what does it include

 | *Speech to text* | *Handwritten text* | *Printed text* | *Digital text* |
 | survey audio recordings | personal letters | books, journals, news articles, legislation, government reports | online databases & digital collections of published or primary sources...